Table of Contents

 While the initial costs of cat litter may not seem like a lot of money, it can be costly when adding up the totals throughout the years.

-The average litter box can range substantially, exceptionally, if you choose a higher-end box with self-cleaning options.
+The average litter box can range substantially, especially if you choose a higher-end box with self-cleaning options.

-It’s also important to factor in the cost of litter (which is approximately $17 a box).
+It’s also important to factor in the cost of litter (which is approximately $7 to $23 a box).
 It’s important to scoop the litter daily and replace the litter at least every few weeks.

 Annual Veterinary Examination